mansouriothmane/MyTodos/README.md

 # Task Management API

 A basic Task Management API created using the FastAPI framework.
 It allows you to manage tasks and users, by creating new tasks, updating existing tasks, retrieving task details, and deleting tasks.
-It also include an authentication feature, using the OAuth 2.0 protocole.
+It also include an authentication feature using the OAuth 2.0 protocole.
 The data is persisted in a PostgreSQL database.

-Here's how to get started:
+## What I Learned

+- FastAPI Framework: Learned how to create and structure a RESTful API using FastAPI, focusing on routing, request handling, and dependency injection.
+- Database Integration with PostgreSQL: Gained experience setting up and connecting to a PostgreSQL database, including configuring database credentials and managing tables.
+- Authentication with OAuth2: Implemented basic authentication using OAuth2, learning how to secure API endpoints and manage access tokens.
+- Schema Design: Practiced defining Pydantic models for request validation and response schemas, improving data handling consistency.
+- Environment Configuration: Understood how to use .env files for secure storage of environment variables, such as database credentials.
+- API Testing and Debugging: Explored debugging tools and tested API endpoints using tools like Postman or cURL.

 ## Installation